 - Habitat for Humanity – An annual dinner is held at Covenant to raise money for Habitat for Humanity.
 Covenant members also help with local habitat builds and financially support the ministry.

 - Homebound Meals – Unpaid servants deliver meals and love weekly to shut-ins.

 - Project 216 - Covenant raises money to purchase supplies to package meals for the hungry around the world and around the corner.

 Become involved in Covenant’s annual Christmas Angel Projects:

 During the months of leading up to Christmas Covenant offers ways to bring Christmas joy to others through Christmas Angel Projects.

-- Gifts for Byron Health Center Residents : We fill the wish lists of residents of Byron Health Center, many of whom are lonely and forgotten during the Christmas season.
+- We provide gifts for the residents of Byron Wellness Community, many of whom are lonely and forgotten during the Christmas season.

-- CASA Christmas Gifts: Gifts are purchased and wrapped for children of the CASA (Court Appointed Special Advocates) program.
-Gift requests are hung on a Christmas tree in the Narthex for the congregation to choose from.
+- Gifts are purchased and wrapped for children of the CASA (Court Appointed Special Advocates) program.
+Gift requests are hung on a Christmas tree in the Lobby for the congregation to choose from.
 The tag includes the first name and age of the child along with that child’s gift wish.